HengZengXi/PredictionHub/README.md

 Find your market.
 You will now see the "🎉 You Won!" message.

-Click "💰 Redeem NFTs for Winnings" and confirm the transaction.
+Click "💰 Redeem  Winnings" and confirm the transaction.

 Your winnings will be sent to your wallet, and the "You Won" section will disappear.